 Never talk badly about your spouse to other people or vent about them online.

 I’ve seen this time and time again with friends.
 They talk to everyone about how bad their spouse is or how he did something “unforgivable” and over time that erodes the trust and love and eventually negative people will encourage them to leave and they divorce.
 Always be your spouse’s biggest cheerleader, even when you don’t particularly like then in the moment.
 They are the one you chose and you need to choose how to support and love them, not bash them.

 It’s a sign to others that you are married and a sign to your spouse that you love him.
 I’ve even had friends who tended to lose their ring after taking it off to wash hand and such, tattoo a ring on their finger – now that’s commitment.

 When you have to choose between saying nothing or saying something mean to your spouse, say nothing every time.

 BITE your tongue!
 That’s how you handle nit picking or bitching at your spouse.
 Be creative when you want to do so, and find something nice to say instead.
 It’s not easy but that’s the commitment you made the day you got married.
 Griping about shortcomings or injustices on a regular bases to your spouse over time will tear him down and make him insecure.
 It will also do the same to your marriage.

 I am not perfect.
 And, neither is my marriage or my husband , but we do work day in and day out on each of these tips to strengthen our marriage.
 I wish you the same success in your marriage!!

 If you are looking for a wedding photographer, I’d love the opportunity to work with you!
 Find out more by clicking the button below.

-If you aren’t engaged, but reading for a friend – feel free to share this blog with someone who could use these tips — Thank you!! xoxo *Jen
+If you aren’t engaged, feel free to share this blog with someone who could use these tips — Thank you!! xoxo *Jen